fenekku/moustachu/README.md

 echo render(tmplate, c)
 ```

-For other examples look at the `specs` directory
+For other mustache examples look at the `specs` directory.
+For other moustachu-specific examples see below.

 **On the command line**